-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards.

-Environmental Science (B.S.): Environmental Policy & Advocacy concentration recommended internship, students develop analytical skills and explore current topics in energy, ecology, climatology, water resources and more.
+Environmental Science (B.S.): Environmental Policy & Advocacy concentration

+The Environmental Policy & Advocacy concentration of the B.S. in Environmental Science is designed to create tomorrow's leaders in the development of public policy and the management of natural resources.
+Through coursework, research and a recommended internship, students develop analytical skills and explore current topics in energy, ecology, climatology, water resources and more.
 Students graduate with a B.S. in Environmental Science with a concentration in Environmental Policy & Advocacy.